 You will hear first hand accounts from police officers and will give you the opportunity to ask any questions you may have.

 You must be able to attend one of the events in order to progress to the next stage of the application process, the assessment centre.

-For the March 2022 recruitment, the mandatory familiarisation event dates will be held in person at the Police HQ sports hall on the following days:
+For the July 2022 recruitment, the mandatory familiarisation event dates will be held in person at either Police HQ, Waterwells or the Sabrina Centre, Berkeley on the following days: